SheriffCarry/KirkaScripts/README.md

 Discord: CarrySheriff#4911
 ### My todo
 - Do some requested Stuff
-- some changes to players look in menu and stuff like thaz
+- some changes to players look in menu and stuff like that
+- skinviewer upgrade
 ##### Requested Stuff:
 - /tracker copy ingame (not gonna do it)
+- map names

 # How to use:
 -  [Downloads BKC (Better-Kirka-Client)](https://github.com/42infi/better-kirka-client/releases)